| LOW SPEED ACCIDENTS | Call for a Free Consultation |

 INJURIES IN LOW SPEED ACCIDENTS

-Many drivers have had a minor collision if they have been driving for any length of time.
+Most motorists have experienced minor collisions and impacts if they have been driving for any time.
 There is a confusing issue surrounding the speed of the vehicle in an accident and the injuries that result.
-Drivers involved in high speed accidents, in which significant damage to their vehicle results, may not be seriously injured, however, drivers involved in lower speed accidents are seriously injured.
+Drivers involved in high speed accidents, in which significant damage to their vehicle results, are not seriously injured, however, injuries occur to drivers involved in in lower speed accidents in which the vehicle damage is minimal.
+On the face of it, this would seem to defy logic.
+Perhaps even more confusing is the all too common example of a horrific crash in which one of the vehicle's passengers is killed, while another walks away without a scratch.

-The reality is that injury risk is dependent on many variables and not shared equally by all vehicle passengers equally.
-Accident variables include the speed of the car, and the forces resulting from the collision.
-With this information, it is possible to roughly estimate the effects on the vehicle occupants.
-It is well known that a number of other factors can increase or reduce the risk for injury.
-For example, females are at twice the risk as males for whiplash.
-Being unaware of the impending crash places you at greater risk of injury than those who are able to brace themselves for the impact.
-Occupants with their heads turned at the time of impact have an increased the risk of injury, as well as occupants that have had a previous neck injury.
+These examples illustrate the obvious, i.e., that injury risk is dependent on many factors, and these factors are not necessarily shared by all vehicle passengers equally.
+Accident factors include the speed of the vehicle, its change in velocity (delta V) as a result of the collision, and the acceleration forces resulting from the collision.
+From this, it is possible to roughly gauge the effects on the occupants.
+It is well known that a number of other factors can increase or mitigate the risk for injury.
+For example, in the classic whiplash trauma, females are at twice the risk as males.
+Persons who are unaware of the impending crash are at greater risk of injury than those who are able to brace themselves for the impact.
+Occupants with their heads turned at the time of impact have an increased the risk of injury, as will as victims with a history of neck injury or neck pain.
+There are dozens of other factors which can also influence the risk for injury.
+In order to assess the true risk in such a crash exposure, it is therefore helpful to know not only the crash dynamics, but the human risk factors as well.

 Free Consultation